kevinfrsartori/Whole_Genome_PiNPiS/README.md

 -for the variants: a VCF file ".vcf".

 ## Procedure:
-follow the 0-Steps_PiNpiS text file
+Follow the 0-Steps_PiNPiS text file